troyrutter/react-mybooks/README.md

 │   └── index.html # DO NOT MODIFY
 ├── src
 │   ├── API
 │   │   └── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
 │   ├── components
 │   │   ├── DisplayBook.js # This file controls the displaying of any book in the app
 │   │   ├── ListBooks.js # Show books on a specific shelf